-NITI Aayog’s Draft National Energy Policy was released recently providing insight into the agenda for the energy sector in India.
-In it, the mention of heat as energy source is made 11 times, in a total of 99 pages giving a brief glimpse into the ways heating methods can be revolutionised.
+NITI Aayog’s Draft National Energy Policy was released recently, providing insight into India’s agenda for the energy sector.
+In it, the mention of heat as an energy source is made 11 times, in a total of 99 pages giving a brief glimpse into the ways heating methods can be revolutionized.

-The following are its statements with regards to industrial heating.
+The following are National Energy Policy statements with regards to industrial heating.

-- • Because oil and gas are generally found jointly, policy discussions often focus on them jointly.
-Due to a number of differentiators, including carbon content per unit of heat, more gas availability and lower cost in calorific terms, today gas is preferred to oil.
+• Because oil and gas are generally found jointly, policy discussions often focus on them jointly.
+Due to several differentiators, including carbon content per unit of heat, more gas availability, and lower cost in calorific terms, today gas is preferred to oil.
 (Page 34)

-• As Heating operations consume nearly 50% of the energy consumed in Industry, solar applications have a large opportunity.
+• As Heating operations consume nearly 50% of the energy consumed in the Industry, solar applications have a large opportunity.
 (Page 52)

-- • Electricity is the most efficient source of energy for lighting, cooling/heating, and cooking.
-The Government is committed to supplying all habitations with 24×7 electricity supply by 2022.
+• Electricity is the most efficient source of energy for lighting, cooling/heating, and cooking.
+The Government is committed to supplying all habitations with a 24×7 electricity supply by 2022.
 (Page 89)

-- • Additionally, there is a need to address the heating requirement of Industry through clean energy sources, as heat comprises the major share of Industry’s energy requirement.
+• Additionally, there is a need to address the heating requirement of the Industry through clean energy sources, as heat comprises the major share of the Industry’s energy requirement.
 (Page 91)

 • This calls for a ‘Heat Strategy’ which will be drafted by NITI Aayog deploying clean energy sources.
-Similarly, space cooling is likely to emerge as a major energy guzzler and a dedicated strategy to provide efficient cooling solution needs to be devised for the country.
+Similarly, space cooling is likely to emerge as a major energy guzzler, and a dedicated strategy to provide efficient cooling solutions needs to be devised for the country.
 (Page 91)